On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Introduction

 \section{Introduction}

-The United Nations has acknowledged Earth observation (EO) as a crucial instrument for accomplishing many Sustainable Development Goals \cite{hak2016sustainable}.
-EO systems acquire and analyze data about the globe for numerous civil applications and critical tasks that significantly impact human existence through the use of satellite networks.
-These tasks include mapping, weather forecasting, risk management, disaster monitoring, natural resource management, and emergency response.
-The estimated value of the satellite-based EO market is expected to reach 11.3 billion USD by 2031 \cite{denis2017towards}.
-The Internet of Things (IoT) has led to significant advancements in information and communication technology, which has increased demand for profitable value-added services and applications.
-The emergence of big EO data has been facilitated by the progress in sensors, communication, and storage technology.
-This dataset has a wealth of valuable information, but it also presents some difficulties owing to its distinctive characteristics, such as one-time observations and intricate dimensions.
-The exploration of picture retrieval strategies is tailored to address the challenges posed by complicated data \cite{li2021image}.
-The study emphasizes notable obstacles, including the scarcity and diversity of training data, as well as the current algorithms' inability to imitate human-like cognition.
+Earth Observation (EO) systems collect and analyze global data for many civic applications and essential services that profoundly affect human life via satellite networks.
+The duties include cartography, meteorological forecasting, risk assessment, disaster surveillance, natural resource administration, and emergency response.
+The projected value of the satellite-based Earth Observation market is anticipated to attain 11.3 billion USD by 2031 \cite{denis2017towards}.
+The Internet of Things (IoT) has resulted in substantial progress in information and communication technologies, hence augmenting the need for lucrative value-added services and applications.
+The proliferation of extensive Earth Observation data has been enabled by advancements in sensor, transmission, and storage technologies.
+This EOdataset has substantial information, although it poses challenges due to its unique attributes, including discrete observations and complex dimensions.
+The analysis of image retrieval methodologies seeks to tackle the difficulties presented by complex data \cite{li2021image}.
+The research highlights several challenges, including the limited availability and variety of training data, as well as the incapacity of existing algorithms to replicate human cognitive functions.